MVTN: Multi-View Transformation Network for 3D Shape Recognition: Introduction

-One of the oldest paradigms in computer vision is Vision as Inverse Graphics (VIG).
-In VIG, given an image, we attempt to understand the parameters and the environment from which this image is formed \cite{old-vision1,vig-cinvg,vig-nsd,vig-reinforce,vig-inverse-render-net}.
+The paradigm of perception by predicting the best environment parameters that generated the image is called Vision as Inverse Graphics (VIG) \cite{old-vision1,vig-cinvg,vig-nsd,vig-reinforce,vig-inverse-render-net}.
 One approach to VIG is to make the rendering process invertible or differentiable \cite{vig-open-dr,vig-nmr,soft-rasterizer,vig-bid-r,vig-monte-carlo-raytrace}.
-We take advantage of such differentiable renderers \cite{vig-nmr,soft-rasterizer,pytorch3d} in our MVTN.
-With such renderers, we can train models end-to-end and optimize the target 3D vision task, with the views being inferred by MVTN in the same forward pass.
-We show how our MVTN improves classification performance on ModelNet40 by selecting better views as compared to its baselines.
-Our MVTN has the additional benefit of endowing models with rotation robustness, a quality lacking in current 3D models \cite{rspointcloud}.
-We additionally show the power of MVTN in the task of 3D shape retrieval, where we define a new state-of-the-art performance.
-To the best of our knowledge, we are the first to integrate a learned approach to viewpoint selection in multi-view methods, using a differentiable renderer and, therefore, an end-to-end pipeline.
+In this paper, MVTN takes advantage of differentiable rendering \cite{vig-nmr,soft-rasterizer,pytorch3d}.
+With such a renderer, models can be trained end-to-end for a specific target 3D vision task, with the view-points (\ie camera poses) being inferred by MVTN in the same forward pass.
+To the best of our knowledge, we are the first to integrate a learnable approach to view-point prediction in multi-view methods by using a differentiable renderer and establishing an end-to-end pipeline that works for \textit{both} mesh and 3D point cloud classification and retrieval.

-\textbf{Contributions:} \textbf{(i)} We propose a Multi-View Transformation Network (MTVN) for multi-view methods.
-Our MTVN leverages a differentiable renderer, and as such, can be trained end-to-end for 3D shape classification. \textbf{(ii)} We show the effectiveness of MVTN by adding it to current multi-view pipelines.
-Specifically, we add MVTN to a 3D classification approach and show how learning \emph{better} views can boost performance.
-We also present results in 3D shape retrieval, where MVTN pipelines achieve state-of-the-art results. \textbf{(iii)} Additional analysis on MVTN shows how our module endows current multi-view methods with rotation robustness, \ie, it outperforms current methods in more challenging scenarios where 3D models are not perfectly aligned.
+\textbf{Contributions:} \textbf{(i)} We propose a Multi-View Transformation Network (MVTN) that regresses better view-points for multi-view methods.
+Our MVTN leverages a differentiable renderer that enables end-to-end training for 3D shape recognition tasks. \textbf{(ii)} Combining MVTN with multi-view approaches leads to state-of-the-art results in 3D classification and shape retrieval on standard benchmarks ModelNet40 \cite{modelnet}, ShapeNet Core55 \cite{shapenet,shrek17}, and ScanObjectNN \cite{scanobjectnn}. \textbf{(iii)} Additional analysis shows that MVTN improves the robustness of multi-view approaches to rotation and occlusion, making MVTN more practical for realistic scenarios, where 3D models are not perfectly aligned or partially cropped.